britzl/defold-googleanalytics/README.md

 Or point to the ZIP file of a [specific release](https://github.com/britzl/defold-googleanalytics/releases).

 ## Configuration
-Before you can use Google Analytics in your project you need to add your analytics tracking ID to game.project.
+Before you can use Google Analytics in your project you need to add your analytics tracking ID to game.project (`*`).
 Open game.project as a text file and create a new section:

 	[googleanalytics]
 	tracking_id = UA-1234567-1